 Get Off

-Self-proclaimed hedonist and queer performance legend Katy Baird has spent the last decade documenting her pursuit of pleasure.
-She’s been trying to understand what she does with her time, and what she’s going to do with the time she has left.
+Self-proclaimed hedonist and queer performance legend Katy Baird has spent the last decade chasing pleasure and trying to make sense of the chaos.

 Upcoming dates.